China (Taiwan only)

 f.
 Arbitrary Interference with Privacy, Family, Home, or Correspondence

-The Constitution and the Criminal and Civil Codes contain provisions protecting privacy.
-The Code of Criminal Procedure requires prosecutors to obtain judicial approval of search warrants, except when "incidental to arrest" or when there are concerns that evidence may be destroyed.
-However, critics claimed that the incidental to arrest provision not only is unconstitutional but also often is interpreted broadly by police to justify searches of locations other than actual arrest sites.
-According to the NPA, warrantless searches are allowed only in special circumstances, such as to arrest an escapee or if facts indicate that a person is in the process of committing a crime.
+The Constitution and sections of the Criminal and Civil Codes contain provisions protecting privacy.
+A prosecutor or a judge must issue a warrant before a search, except when "incidental to arrest."
+However, critics claim that the "incidental to arrest" provision is not only unconstitutional but also often interpreted broadly by police to justify searches of locations other than actual arrest sites.
+According to the NPA, warrantless searches are allowed only in special circumstances, such as to arrest an escapee or if facts indicate a person is in the process of committing a crime.
 In any such case, the police must file a report with the prosecutor or court within 24 hours.
-A police officer who carries out an illegal search may be sued for illegal entry and sentenced to up to 1 year in prison.
+A policeman who carries out an illegal search may be sued for illegal entry and sentenced to up to 1 year in prison.
+Few defendants or their spouses have filed charges against policemen found to have obtained evidence illegally.
+Furthermore illegally obtained evidence is not excluded automatically from consideration by the court; instead, its admission is left to the discretion of the judge.
+Increasingly judges are excluding illegally obtained evidence, although in the past such evidence was admitted and frequently provided the basis for conviction.
+For example, in September a judge refused to admit evidence obtained through an illegal wiretap.

 Section 2 Respect for Civil Liberties, Including: